-During the current quarter, we received several preliminary assessments from the taxing authority in certain countries challenging certain of the tax benefits.
-Although we intend to protest these assessments and defend the positions that we have taken with regard to these tax benefits, at this time we are unable to conclude that it is more likely than not that our positions will prevail and accordingly have increased our uncertain tax liability during the current quarter by \$9.9 million.
+We received several assessments recently from the taxing authority in certain countries challenging certain of our tax positions.
+We continue to protest these assessments and defend the positions that we have taken with regard to the related tax benefits.

-The determination of our provision for the second quarter and first two quarters of fiscal 2013 and 2012 was based on our estimated annual effective tax rate adjusted for losses in separate jurisdictions for which no tax benefit can be recognized.
-In addition, jurisdictions where we are unable to estimate an annual effective tax rate are excluded from the estimated annual effective tax rate.
-The tax expense for the second quarter and first two quarters of fiscal 2013 was primarily attributable to an increase in unrecognized tax benefit of \$9.9 million and \$11.4 million, respectively.
-The increase was in response to recent assessments of past due income tax in certain countries that we are currently analyzing but as to which, at this time, we are unable to state that it is more likely than not that we will be able to utilize these tax benefits.
+The determination of our provision for the third quarter and first three quarters of fiscal 2013 and 2012 was based on our estimated annual effective tax rate adjusted for losses in separate jurisdictions for which no tax benefit can be recognized.
+The tax expense for the third quarter of fiscal 2013 was primarily attributable to withholding tax in foreign jurisdictions of \$0.4 million, while the tax expense for the three quarters of fiscal 2013 was primarily due to an increase in unrecognized tax benefit of \$11.1 million.
+The increase in unrecognized tax benefits was the result of additional information obtained during recent tax examinations in certain countries.